 The “North European Fish Parasite Management Strategies in Aquaculture Farms” workshop will focus on the parasites which have been most damaging fresh and marine farmed species populations in North Europe (salmon, carp and trout) - Lepeophtheirus salmonis, Tetracapsuloides bryosalmonae, Sphaerospora molnari, Thelohanellus kitauei, Ichthyophthirius multifiliis, Paramoeba perurans, and Saprolegnia parasitica.
 During the workshop, industry representatives will provide an overview of the most prevalent issues related to parasitic diseases in North European aquaculture farms.
 ParaFishControl partners will then present the new tools and techniques developed within the project to diagnose, prevent and treat these diseases.
 The workshop will provide attendees with new knowledge to better manage their farms, and greatly reduce population loss in a cost-effective way.

-More information about the event and full programme of the ParaFishControl workshop will be soon available here.
+More information about the event and full programme of the ParaFishControl workshop are available here.

 More information about Aquaculture Europe 2019 – OUR FUTURE - GROWING FROM WATER can be found here: www.aquaeas.eu/uncategorised/402-welcome-to-aquaculture-europe-2019